-The average occupancy rate of Hon Kwok Jordan Centre 漢國佐敦中心, a 23-storey commercial/office building situated at Hillwood Road, Tsim Sha Tsui was about 88%, delivering a stable rental income.
+Hon Kwok Jordan Centre 漢國佐敦中心, with a gross floor area of approximately 62,000 sq.ft., is a 23-storey commercial/office building situated at Hillwood Road, Tsim Sha Tsui, reported a drop in rental income under this year's pandemic condition.
+The average occupancy rate fell to 69% (2020: 88%).